 Other remarks like… ‘People who play golf have lost their sense of value.’…and… ‘I use to play golf but really could not see how golf can be anything but a pastime or recreation’… are generally said by people who see golf as something someone would do to get out of mowing the yard.
 Granted, Golf is a great activity to use as a ‘getaway’ and is firmly based in social culture as a recreation.
 However, Golf has always been an activity that can be used for an assortment of different reasons.

 What makes Golf interesting to those who play golf is its flexibility.
-The effort it takes in loading up the golf clubs for a round with the gang is the same effort it takes to meet the boss at the club for a friendly round of golf before a three day staff conference.
+The effort it takes in loading up the golf clubs for a round of golf with the gang is the same effort it takes to meet the boss at the club for a friendly round of golf before a three-day staff conference.
 The act of golf JUST being a pastime will always be the perception of many who do not understand, or play golf, but will never be seen as a waste of time for those who know how to play Business Golf.

 Greater Purpose to Play